malonzo47/pynita_GUI/README.md

   **c.** Once installed, click Launch to open Spyder

 **5. Launch pynita_gui:** – From Spyder, navigate to downloaded git folder and select “pynita_gui_main.py”.

-Click “Run” to launch pynita_gui
+- **a.** Click "Run" in the taskbar and select "Configuration per file..." or alternatively press Ctrl + F6.

+  **b.** In the console option, select "Execute in a external system terminal."
+Click OK.

+  **c.** Run "pynita_gui_main.py".

 **Note:** Everytime you want to launch pynita_gui, remember to activate the environment (e.g., “pynita_gui_py36”) from Anaconda Navigator and then launch “Spyder”.

+**Note:** Issue with "Spyder" and a python library "multiprocessing" has been identified.
+If steps 5a-c are not followed correctly, it may lead to code hanging in the parallelization run phase.